 NetSupport DNA includes a high-level Print Monitoring feature.
-Individual printers across the school are automatically identified and, from the central console view, costs for printing (black and white, colour and so on) can be assigned either globally or against each different printer.
+Individual printers across the school are automatically identified and, from the central console view, costs for printing (black and white, color and so on) can be assigned either globally or against each different printer.
 Where required, printers can also be excluded from the view.
 A full overview of printing activities and indicative costs across the enterprise is provided by NetSupport DNA.

-NetSupport DNA provides both on-screen and print-optimised reporting.
+NetSupport DNA provides both on-screen and print-optimized reporting.
 The on-screen reports / views are provided with supporting bar and pie charts and "live" drill down capabilities on all key summary data.
 As well as reporting on individual devices, users and departments, NetSupport DNA also features dynamic groups.
 These are user-defined and added to the main hierarchy tree.
 A dynamic group could, for example, be to identify which classroom PCs are upgradeable and such a group would be created automatically from those that match the required criteria – such as "all PCs with more than 'XX' Gb Ram, 'XX' Gb free disk space and XX processor type" and so on.

-Print optimised reports are designed for management reporting and can be scheduled for creation and output to a specified file location automatically.
+Print optimized reports are designed for management reporting and can be scheduled for creation and output to a specified file location automatically.
 All reports include the option to print or export to PDF, DOC and XLS.

 NetSupport also supports custom views for all data; the Query Tool provides users with an easy interface for defining custom views.
 The query tool uses a simple drag and drop field picker, supported with conditions and sum-based features.